DoNOF/DoNOF-Documentation/docs/input.rst

 NOPTORB             Number of the optimized orbitals
                       = NBF    (DEFAULT)

-MAXLOOP             Maximum Iteration Number for the SCF-
-                               ITERATION cycle in each ITCALLs
+MAXLOOP             Maximum Iteration Number for the SCF ITERATION cycle in each ITCALLs
                       = 30     (DEFAULT)

     The straightforward iterative scheme fails to converge very often due to the values of some off-diagonal elements Fki.
 The latters must be suffciently small and of the same order of magnitude.
 A variable factor scales Fki.
 We establish an upper bound B, in such a way that when the absolute value of the matrix element Fki is greater than B, it is scaled by a factor Cki (F'ki = Cki*Fki ), as to satisfy ABS(Fki) <= B.

 SCALING             A variable factor scales Fki
                       = T      (DEFAULT)

 NZEROS              B = 10.0**(1-NZEROS).
 Initial number of ZEROS in Fij.
-The scaling factor varies until the number
-                               of ZEROS (.000##) is equal for all elements Fij.
+The scaling factor varies until the number of ZEROS (.000##) is equal for all elements Fij.
                       = 0      B = 10.0 (DEFAULT)

-NZEROSm             B = 10.0**(1-NZEROSm)
-                               Maximum number of zeros in Fij.
+NZEROSm             B = 10.0**(1-NZEROSm) Maximum number of zeros in Fij.
                       = 4      B = 10.0 (DEFAULT)

-NZEROSr             B = 10.0**(1-NZEROSr)
-                               Number of zeros in Fij to restart automatically the calculation.
+NZEROSr             B = 10.0**(1-NZEROSr) Number of zeros in Fij to restart automatically the calculation.
                       = 0      B = 10.0 (DEFAULT)

 ITZITER             Number of Iterations for constant scaling
                       = 10     (DEFAULT)

-DIIS                Direct Inversion in the Iterative
-                               Subspace in the orbital optimization if
-                               DUMEL < THDIIS every NDIIS loops
+DIIS                Direct Inversion in the Iterative Subspace in the orbital optimization if DUMEL < THDIIS every NDIIS loops
                       = T      (DEFAULT)

 NTHDIIS             Energy threshold to begin DIIS
                       = 3      THDIIS = 10.0**(-NTHDIIS) (DEFAULT)

-NDIIS               Number of considered loops to interpolate
+NDIIS               Number of considered loops to interpolate the generalized Fock matrix in the DIIS
-                               the generalized Fock matrix in the DIIS = 5      (DEFAULT)
+                      = 5      (DEFAULT)

 PERDIIS             Periodic DIIS